smoqadam/git-pocket/README.md

 # Read It Later - GitHub Actions

-A serverless "Read It Later" service that automatically extracts and saves web articles to a GitHub Pages site using GitHub Actions.
-Perfect for creating your own personal reading archive without any hosting costs.
+A lightweight "Read It Later" tool that saves web articles to your own GitHub Pages site using GitHub Actions.
+Your personal reading archive powered by GitHub.
 [Demo](https://smoqadam.github.io/rilga/index.html)

 ## Why This Exists

-In our information-rich world, we constantly come across interesting articles but don't always have time to read them immediately.
-Traditional read-later services are great, but they:

-- Store your data on third-party servers
-- Often require subscriptions for advanced features
-- May disappear or change their terms of service
-- Don't give you full control over your reading archive

-This project solves these problems by:

-- **Using GitHub as your backend** - Your articles are stored in your own repository
-- **Zero hosting costs** - Leverages GitHub Pages for free hosting
-- **Complete ownership** - All your data stays in your GitHub account
-- **Automatic archiving** - Articles are extracted and formatted for offline reading
-- **Simple interface** - Clean, readable HTML pages with navigation
+GitHub is free and many developers already use it.
+This project turns your GitHub account into a personal read-it-later service.
+No subscriptions, no third-party storage, just your own archive built with tools you already have.

 ## How It Works